cecilphillip-stripe/stripe-dotnet-extensions/README.md

 builder.Services.AddStripe();
 ```

-You can now reference Stripe services from you controllers and other places that support dependency injection:
+Now you can inject Stripe services into your application components.

 ```C#
 public class HomeController : Controller